Walmart shooting latest: First Chesapeake victim is named after manager opened fire

 Police spokesperson gives update on Walmart shooting

-A Walmart employee has shot and killed killed six victims in a mass shooting inside a store in Chesapeake, Virginia, before turning the gun on himself, according to authorities.
+A Walmart employee has shot and killed six victims in a mass shooting inside a store in Chesapeake, Virginia, before turning the gun on himself, according to authorities.

 Police were called to the store at around 10.12pm on Tuesday night to find multiple people dead and injured on the scene.